uccser/cs-field-guide/csfieldguide/chapters/content/en/network-communication-protocols/sections/transport-layer-protocols.md

 Why do packets experience delays, loss and corruption?
 This is because as packets are sent over a network, they go through various *nodes*.
 These nodes are effectively different routers or computers.
-One route might experience more interference than another (causing packet loss), one might be faster or shorter than another (causing order to be lost).
+One route might experience more interference than another (causing packet loss), one might be faster or shorter than another (causing order to be changed).
 Corruption can happen at any time through electronic interference.

 {panel end}